Azure/apim-lab/apim-lab/4-policyExpressions/apimanagement-4-3-Transformation.md

 The *find-and-replace* policy finds a substring in a request or response and replaces it with a different string.

-- Open the *Color* API, then open the `ApiRandomColorGet` operation.
+- Open the *Color* API, then open the `Get random color` operation.
 - Enter the *Policy code editor* in the *Outbound processing* section.
 - Place the cursor after the `<base />` element in the `<outbound>` section.
 - Press *Show snippets*, then select the *Find and replace string in body* transformation policy.